 Creative Commons License

-• Anahtar Kelimeler: Cervical, Spondylosis, Posterior longitudinal ligament ossification, Minimally invasive approach, Multi-level decompression
+• Keywords: Cervical, Spondylosis, Posterior longitudinal ligament ossification, Minimally invasive approach, Multi-level decompression

 Aim: To perform three-level decompression with a single-level corpectomy by modifying the fusion with anterior cervical corpectomy (ACC-F) method on a cadaver.
 Material and Methods: The anterior cervical region of four whole-head cadavers was dissected.
 The corpectomy was performed under a surgical microscope with a MT4-20+ ultrasonic bone dissector (UBD) tip.
 Superior and inferior decompression were conducted and viewed with a 70° neuroendoscope using two types (vertically and horizontally oriented) of specially designed 23 mm-long, 90°-angled UBD tips.
 Results: After neck dissection and the removal of the thyroid and cricoid cartilages, C5 corpectomy and adjacent-level discectomies were performed.
 Following discectomy and corpectomy, superior and inferior decompression were conducted with specially designed UBD tips and viewed with a 70° neuroendoscope.
 A three-level anterior cervical decompression was provided with a single-level corpectomy.
 Conclusion: This study demonstrated that two more level decompression is possible with a single-level corpectomy in the cervical region using the new technique.